syncfusion-content/asp.netwebforms-docs/aspnet/PivotTreeMap/OLAP-Connectivity.md

 The services could be exposed through the properties, binding, contract and address by using an endpoint.

 * Contract: This property indicates that the contract of the endpoint is exposing.
-Here you are referring to `IPivotTreeMapService` contract and hence it is `PivotTreeMapDemo.IPivotTreeMapService`.
+Here you are referring to `IOlapService` contract and hence it is `PivotTreeMapDemo.IOlapService`.
 * Binding: In your application, you use `webHttpBinding` to post and receive the requests and responses between the client-end and the service.
 * BehaviorConfiguration: This property contains the name of the behavior to be used in the endpoint.